giulong/spectrum/DEV.md

 You can leverage the maven wrapper bundled in this repo:

-`./mvnw clean install -DallTests -DskipSign -fae`
+`./mvnw clean install -DbrowsersTests -DskipSign -fae`

 Where:

 * `clean` is needed to avoid the `it-verifier` module checks outdated reports of previous builds.
 * `install` will copy the built framework (jar) in your local maven repo, so that you can use it locally in other projects/modules.
-* the `allTests` property is a shorthand to activate all the profiles needed to run tests on all the browsers.
+* the `browsersTests` property is a shorthand to activate all the profiles needed to run tests on all the browsers.
 It's equivalent to
   run: `./mvnw clean install -P chrome,firefox,edge,android -fae`.
 * the `skipSign` skips signing the artifact with a gpg key.
 That's needed in GitHub actions to publish on [Ossrh](https://s01.oss.sonatype.org/content/repositories/releases/io/github/giulong/spectrum/).